mwd1993/oList/README.md

+# Import the oList class
+from oList import oList

 # oList
 ##### A Python 'Object List'.
 It's basically your standard python list that additionally lets you attach data to it that doesn't affect the actual list items itself.<br>
 ##### Treat the oList as you would a normal list:<br>